-Having trouble because of ceiling leaks?
+Have trouble because of HDB ceiling leaks?
 Well, you’re not the only one.
-Ceiling or inter-floor leaks is a common problem faced by many homeowners in Singapore, especially those who live in HDB flats.
+Ceiling leaks are common in Singapore, especially among those who live in HDB flats.

-Ceiling maintenance is a significant household issue, and finding a solution is not as easy as it may seem.
-Unless you are living on the topmost floor of your building, ceiling leaks are not only a problem concerning your own home.
-You have to communicate with the neighbours who live right above you.
-Having your neighbour’s cooperation in solving this problem is not always easy.
+Unless you live on the top floor of your building, HDB ceiling leaks aren’t just a problem affecting your own home.
+You have to communicate with your neighbour who lives directly above you.
+Getting the help of your neighbours to solve this problem is not always easy.

-However, do not be discouraged.
-If you are experiencing these problems, here is a quick guide on solving your leakage problems.
+However, do now no longer be discouraged.
+If you’re experiencing those problems, here’s a brief manual on fixing your leakage problems.

-First of all, check for any signs of ceiling leaks in your home.
-Even if you do not find any signs of water seeping into your house, it doesn’t mean you don’t have to take extra caution.
+First, check your home for signs of ceiling leaks.
+If you don’t see any signs of water in your house, that doesn’t mean you don’t have to be careful.

-Make sure to have ceiling maintenance as a part of your household practice.
-This includes cleaning your ceiling regularly, getting rid of any bugs, dust, or dirt.
-It is also advisable to have your ceiling painted every now and then, as the paint serves an additional layer of protection from elements that may cause damage to it.
-Also, make sure to continually inspect every spot of your house for any signs of leaks; you can never predict when a leak may start happening.
+Make sure ceiling maintenance is part of your home habit.
+This includes cleaning the ceiling on a regular basis to remove dust and dirt.
+It is also recommended to have your ceiling painted every now and then, as the paint serves as additional protection from elements that may cause damage to it.
+Also, make sure to continually inspect every space of your house for any signs of leaks; you can’t predict when a leak may start happening.

-We have established, however, that having the cooperation of your neighbour is not always easy.
+However, we have established that having the cooperation of your neighbour is not always easy.
 They may deny any queries about possible problems in their unit, or at worst, they don’t allow professionals to investigate the root cause of the problem.
 Grassroots leaders can serve as mediators in these situations.
 If the flat owner continues to be uncooperative, the HDB can initiate legal action against them.

 If you are living on the topmost floor of your building, the leakage is most probably from the roof of the block.
 Because the roof is part of common property maintained by the Town Council, you should contact the Town Council in your residential area to have it repaired.

-Unfortunately, the HDB does not offer the same scheme for ceiling maintenance for condo owners.
-For cases of ceiling leaks in private non-landed estates, it follows the Building Maintenance and Strata Management Act, administered by the Strata Titles Board (STB).
+Unfortunately, HDB does not offer condo owners the same ceiling maintenance schedule.
+For ceiling leaks on private land without land, follow the Building Maintenance and Strata Management Act managed by the Strata Titles Board (STB).

-Again, you may come in contact with uncooperative neighbours.
-If this happens, you can make an application to the Strata Titles Board (STB), a tribunal made up of lawyers and experts in the building industry.
-This panel of experts will evaluate the situation based on the evidence and mediate between the parties.
-The STB will then carry out an order that is enforced by the State Courts.
+Again, you can reach out to your uncooperative neighbours.
+In this case, you can contact the Strata Titles Board (STB), a court of lawyers and construction industry experts.
+This panel of experts assesses the situation based on evidence and mediates between the parties.
+The STB then executes the order enforced by the state court.

-Regardless if you live in an HDB flat or a condo, it is best to have a team of professionals to help you in fixing your problems with ceiling leaks.
+It’s either you live in an HDB flat or a condo; it is best to have professionals to help you solve your problems with the HDB ceiling leaks.

 We are glad that you preferred to contact us.
 Please fill our short form and one of our friendly team members will contact you back.